hi-swapx/docs/sdk/v3/guides/advanced/01-introduction.md

 With this trick, V3 Pools allow us to fetch the status of **256 ticks** with one call.
 We will go into more details on how to calculate the tick indices from the tickBitmaps we fetch in the following guides.

-## History of SwapX

-To get a better understanding of the V3 protocol, it can also be beneficial to understand the **history of decentralized exchanges** and the SwapX protocol since it was founded in 2018.
-You can read more about the older versions of SwapX in the [V1](https://hackmd.io/@HaydenAdams/HJ9jLsfTz?type=view#Swaps-vs-Transfers) and [V2](https://SwapX.org/whitepaper.pdf) whitepapers, as well as the [V1](../../../../contracts/v1/overview.md) and [V2](../../../../contracts/v2/overview.md) section in the contract section.